HeeJohn/HeeJohn/README.md

 - 💬 Ask me about Java, Dart, and C
 - 📫 How to reach me: [gjshj366@gmail.com](mailto:gjshj366@gmail.com)
 - ⚡ Fun fact: I enjoy working out, watching movies, and having coffee chats.

+🙌 Anyone who can read Korean, these are my [assingments](https://drive.google.com/drive/u/0/folders/1vTDeq-xZRNCRsnbcQEI_JPnSF7AdNeLI) from University. <br>
+They will show how I've approached and handled problems.

 ## 🛠️ Tech Stack